Azure/aks-engine/docs/topics/azure-stack.md

 # Wait for addon manager to create the "disk.csi.azure.com" storage class resources
 kubectl get --watch storageclasses
 ```

+#### 3. Recreate Persistent Volumes

+Once the Azure Disk CSI Driver is installed and the storage classes replaced, the next step is to recreate the persistent volumes (PV) and persistent volumes claims (PVC) using the Azure Disk CSI driver (or alternative CSI solution).

+This is a multi-step process that can be different depending on how these resources were initially deployed.
+The high level steps are:

+* Delete the deployment or statefulset that references the PV + PVC pairs to migrate (backup resource definition if necessary).
+* Ensure the PVs' `persistentVolumeReclaimPolicy` property is set to value `Retain` ([example](https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers#migrate-in-tree-persistent-volumes)).
+* Delete the PV + PVC pairs to migrate (backup resource definitions if necessary).
+* Update the PV resource definition/s to migrate by removing the `azureDisk` object and adding the `csi` object ([example](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/docs/driver-parameters.md#static-provisioning-bring-your-own-azure-disk))
+* Recreate, in the following order, the PV resource/s, PVC resource/s (if necessary), and finally the deployment or statefulset.

+The following migration [script] is provided as a template.

 ## Volume Provisioner: Container Storage Interface Drivers (preview)